Kennedy station: Former Line 3 Scarborough

 In 1985, Kennedy station was expanded to serve Line 3 Scarborough, an elevated light metro line with six stations.
-In 2023, Line 3 was decommissioned and is planned to be replaced by a Line 2 extension to Scarborough City Centre.
+In 2023, Line 3 was decommissioned and is planned to be replaced by an extension of Line 2 to Scarborough City Centre.

 Although Line 3 trains had bidirectionally operated metro trains, the tracks for Line 3 extended beyond the top-floor platform into an above-ground turning loop, similar to those found on the Toronto streetcar system.
 This was because Line 3 had been planned as a dedicated right-of-way streetcar line rather than a metro line.
 As such, the top-floor platform was designed to operate streetcars.
 Line 3 was later built as a medium-capacity rail transport line to use the Intermediate Capacity Transit System train models built by Bombardier Transportation.
 The line began using two-car trains, which were able to travel along the turning loop, but was later converted to use four-car trains, which could not be operated along the tight loop.
 Thus, the use of the loop for reversals was discontinued after 1988, although the loop's elevated structure remains over the passenger pick-up and drop-off building and was occasionally used as a tail track to store trains.
 The station platform was reduced to a single track and began using the Spanish solution of unloading and boarding passengers at Kennedy.
 Original floor finishing and platform edge markings for the planned light rail can also be seen along the current tracks.

-Line 3 trains originally looped at the west end of the station, which was double-tracked, but was converted to single track with the platforms on both sides now providing access to the reversing trains.
+Line 3 trains originally looped at the west end of the station, which was double-tracked.
+The tracks were converted to single track with platforms on both sides providing access to the reversing trains.

 Public art

-A Sense of Place.
-Only the left half remains in 2023, and what remains is behind temporary fencing.
+A Sense of Place at the former main entrance as seen in 2008.
+Only the left half is still intact, and what remains is behind temporary fencing.

 Kennedy station used to feature a mural titled A Sense of Place by artist Frank Perna.
 The mural was completed in 1997 and used to wrap around the station's main entrance, but when the entrance was demolished in 2018, half of the mural was destroyed.

-As part of a program to install artworks at major interchange stations along Line 5 Eglinton, Kennedy station will feature two new artworks when the line opens.
-A mural titled Reorganization of One Hedge by artist Dagmara Genda will consist of photographs of leaves taken from the same hedge that will be printed on the glass of a skylight.
-A second artwork, titled Locations of Meaning by artist Joseph Kosuth, will consist of etched tiles with stainless steel inserts, each spelling the word "meaning" in one of 72 languages used in Toronto.
+As part of a program to install public art at major interchange stations along Line 5 Eglinton, two new artworks were placed at the station.
+Reorganization of One Hedge, by Dagmara Genda, is a mural of photographs of leaves taken from the same hedge, and printed on the glass of a skylight, and Locations of Meaning, by Joseph Kosuth, consists of etched tiles with stainless steel inserts, each spelling the word "meaning" in one of the 72 languages used in Toronto.